Chapter 39. Mom Secrets and Her Recue by DadElizabeth Lin Johnson

 Oh God, don't let me think this.

-Driving on The Alameda to Santa Clara University, I suddenly pulled over.
-I parked in a bus stop the first space out of traffic.
+I pulled over and parked in a bus stop, the first space out of traffic.
 I shook and sobbed, not over what happened to Mom, for me.
-I didn’t want to carry the burdens first my mother in law and then Mom put on my shoulders.
+I didn’t want to carry the burdens that first my mother-in-law and then Mom put on my shoulders.
+I was too weak to carry it all.
 If only I could un-hear what I’d heard.

 Author Notes: After learning her mother's secret past a woman loses the mother she thought she knew.